Synthesizer: Jobs

-The rise of the synthesizer led to major changes in music industry jobs, comparable to the earlier arrival of sound in film, which put live musicians accompanying silent films out of work.
-With its ability to imitate instruments such as strings and horns, the synthesizer threatened the jobs of session musicians.
-For a period, the Moog was banned from use in commercial work, a restriction negotiated by the American Federation of Musicians (AFM).
+The rise of the synthesizer led to major changes in the music industry, including job displacement, comparable to the 1920s arrival of sound in film, which put live musicians accompanying silent films out of work.
+With its ability to imitate instruments such as strings and horns, the synthesizer threatened the jobs of session musicians by allowing one keyboardist or music programmer to produce the same range of sounds as an entire orchestra.
+For a period, the Moog was banned from use in union work, a restriction negotiated by the American Federation of Musicians (AFM).
 Robert Moog felt that the AFM had not realized that his instrument had to be studied like any other, and instead imagined that "all the sounds that musicians could make somehow existed in the Moog — all you had to do was push a button that said 'Jascha Heifetz' and out would come the most fantastic violin player".

-Musician Walter Sear persuaded the AFM that the synthesizer demanded skill, and the category of "synthesizer player" was accepted into the union; however, players were still subject to "suspicion and hostility" for several years.
+The musician Walter Sear persuaded the AFM that the synthesizer demanded skill, and the category of "synthesizer player" was accepted into the union.
+However, players were subject to "suspicion and hostility" for years.
 In 1982, following a tour by Barry Manilow using synthesizers instead of an orchestra, the British Musicians' Union attempted to ban synthesizers, attracting controversy.
-That decade, a few musicians skilled at programming the popular Yamaha DX7 found employment creating sounds for other acts.
+In the 1980s, a few musicians skilled at programming the Yamaha DX7 found employment creating sounds for other acts.